NNRepos/enum-spanner-rs/README.md

 If no named group is specified, the algorithm will implicitly assume a group named `match` that captures the whole expression.

+If a double underscore appears in a group name, the double underscore and evrything behing is stripped.
+This allows to workaround a limitation in rust regexp handling, where a group name has to be unique.
+To use the same group name several times just use a\_\_1, a\_\_2, etc.

 Supported Syntax for Regular Expressions
 ----------------------------------------